DNS and Routing for Service Tunnels

 • Only allowing certain users and devices to access IP-whitelisted IaaS applications with changing IP addresses; for example because they use AWS Elastic Load Balancing

-Banyan offers 2 options to enforce domain-based controls within a service tunnel:
+CSE offers 2 options to enforce domain-based controls within a Service Tunnel:

 1. Use FQDN tunnel policy